Epstein-Zin Utility Maximization on a Random Horizon: The Consumption-Investment Problem

 \section{The Consumption-Investment Problem}

-In this section, we introduce, under the framework of Section~\ref{EZ}, the consumption-investment problem in an incomplete market.
-By dynamic programming, we derive a BSDE on a random horizon $\tau$, from which candidate optimal strategies can be deduced.
-Under appropriate conditions on market coefficients (i.e. Assumption~\ref{A1}), a solution to the BSDE exists; see Proposition~\ref{P5}.
-On strength of certain exponential moment conditions on $\tau$ (i.e. Assumption~\ref{A4}), the candidate strategies, given in \eqref{optimalstrategies} below, are indeed optimal among an appropriate class of strategies; see Theorem~\ref{T1}.
+In this section, we introduce the consumption-investment problem in an incomplete market, under the framework of Section~\ref{EZ}.
+By dynamic programming, we derive a BSDE on a random horizon $\tau$, from which the candidate optimal strategies can be deduced.
+Under appropriate conditions on market coefficients (Assumption~\ref{A1}), a solution to the BSDE exists; see Proposition~\ref{P5}.
+On strength of exponential moment conditions on $\tau$ (Assumption~\ref{A4}), the candidate strategies, given in \eqref{optimalstrategies} below, are indeed optimal among an appropriate class of strategies; see Theorem~\ref{T1}.